dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/MediaManagerDemo.md

 Next, open the **Main.storyboard** file and drag and drop a new "View Controller" object from the Object Library and set its "Class" value as **MediaManagerViewController**.

-Moreover, drag and drop a new "Container View" object in the **MediaManagerViewController** and set its ViewController's "Class" value as **DULFPVViewController**, which contains a `DULFPVView` and will show the video playback.
+Moreover, drag and drop a new "Container View" object in the **MediaManagerViewController** and set its ViewController's "Class" value as **DUXFPVViewController**, which contains a `DUXFPVView` and will show the video playback.

 Furthermore, drag and drop a UIImageView object on top of the "Container View" and hide it as default, we will use it to show the downloaded photo.
 Moreover, drag and drop eleven UIButton objects, one UITextField, one UITableView and a UIActivityIndicatorView, place them in the following positions: